 It's hard to believe that I started working on the EP almost 9 months ago.
 From then until now, I've learned so much.
 Writing and producing the songs was only one part, but the distribution, promotion, marketing was quite a challenge to learn about.
 I'm so thankful to everyone who has given me advice on this whole process.

 In the months prior to me leaving my job, I was feeling two different types of stress.
-One was work-related stress (the stress of being a tax accountant), and the other was stress related to music-making (feeling as though I didn't have enough time to do all that I wanted to, musically).
+One was work-related stress (the stress of being a full-time employee), and the other was stress related to music-making (feeling as though I didn't have enough time to do all that I wanted to, musically).
 When I quit my job, I thought that I would be able to alleviate at least one of those sources of stress.